Is Project Management Killing Good Products, Teams and Software? - Slashdot

 A certain amount of supervision can be critical.
 I recently spent long chat with a developer walking through their need for exploring some complex issues that existed only in their theories, not in practice, and having to take away the hardware resources they wanted to use for research of why it didn't fail in the real world.

+Agile development can be quite useful.
+Sadly, most project managers confuse it with not having to do their work and think "agile" means "the programmers have to change the project daily when I come up with new shit I didn't think about before".

 Shitty programming languages play a big role.
-(Score:2, Informative)
+(Score:3, Informative)

 There's the stupid saying that I'm sure we've all heard, "A bad craftsman always blames his tools!".
 The reality, though, is that some tools are just fucking awful, no matter who is using them.
 Even in the hands of the best expert to have ever existed there are tools that won't work well at all.